- Shelly Mullis, TheStatehouseFile.com

 - Gov. Mike Pence meets with Hoosiers at Greek’s Pizzeria & Tapp Room in Franklin, IN.

-Lt.
-Gov. Eric Holcomb, Indiana House Speaker Brian Bosma, R-Indianapolis, Indiana Senate President Pro Tempore David Long, R- Fort Wayne, and U.S Rep. Todd Rokita, R-Indiana, are just a few of the names being mentioned for filling the vacancy left by Pence if the governor accepts an invitation to run with Trump.
+Indiana House Speaker Brian Bosma, R-Indianapolis, Indiana Senate President Pro Tempore David Long, R- Fort Wayne, and U.S Rep. Todd Rokita, R-Indiana, are three names being mentioned for the Republican gubernatorial nominee.

 Trump is scheduled to be back in Indianapolis on July 12 for a private fundraiser.